jurentie/old_portfolio/_posts/2019-02-19-setting-up-django-development-environment.markdown

   - PyCharm
 ---

-# Setting Up Your Django Development Environment (For Beginnners):

 How to set up a Django development environment.

 I recently delved into designing sites with Django.
 Django is described